Create an Elastic Beanstalk application source bundle - AWS Elastic Beanstalk

 If you want to deploy a worker application that processes periodic background tasks, your application source bundle must also include a cron.yaml file.
 For more information, see Periodic tasks.

 If you are deploying your application with the Elastic Beanstalk Command Line Interface (EB CLI), the AWS Toolkit for Eclipse, or the AWS Toolkit for Visual Studio, the ZIP or WAR file will automatically be structured correctly.
-For more information, see Using the Elastic Beanstalk command line interface (EB CLI), Creating and deploying Java applications on Elastic Beanstalk, and The AWS Toolkit for Visual Studio.
+For more information, see Using the Elastic Beanstalk command line interface (EB CLI), Deploying Java applications with Elastic Beanstalk, and The AWS Toolkit for Visual Studio.

 Creating a source bundle from the command line